thefrontendlab/.github/profile/README.md

 ## Our Team

-👩‍💻 While it's a collective effort at Frontend Computing, we come from diverse backgrounds, incorporating design, logic, and creativity – all to amplify the magic of web and Machine Learning.
+👩‍💻 While it's a collective effort at Frontend Camp, we come from diverse backgrounds, incorporating design, logic, and creativity – all to amplify the magic of web and Machine Learning.

 ## Stay Connected

-📢 Let's stay connected with us on our [Frontend Compunting Community](https://twitter.com/frontend_camp) on X (formerly Twitter) or with our [Open Community of Nextjs Argentina](https://twitter.com/nextjsargentina) for the latest updates and discussions on our web and machine learning escapades.
+📢 Let's stay connected with us on our [Frontend Camp Community](https://twitter.com/frontend_camp) on X (formerly Twitter) or with our [Open Community of Nextjs Argentina](https://twitter.com/nextjsargentina) for the latest updates and discussions on our web and machine learning escapades.

 ## Join Us